rundeck/docs/docs/learning/solutions/pagerduty-incident-diagnostics.md

 ::: tip Solution Prerequisites

 For this guide, Rundeck Enterprise must be installed and running.
+The provided Rundeck Job depends on the Kubernetes Plugins.
+You can install the most recent version of these plugins from [here](https://github.com/rundeck-plugins/kubernetes/releases).
+Download the `kubernetes-plugin-x.x.x.zip` file and then upload to your Rundeck instance.
+These plugins require the Kubernetes python library.
+You can read more about the plugin requirements [here](https://github.com/rundeck-plugins/kubernetes#requirements).

 A PagerDuty account with the Rundeck Actions add-on enabled is also required.
 Rundeck Actions are available as an add-on for Business and Digital Operations pricing plans.
 Please [contact us](https://www.pagerduty.com/contact-us/rundeck-actions-long/) if you would like to upgrade your plan or trial Rundeck Actions.

 This solution is meant to demonstrate design principles, and therefore the steps outlined in this Rundeck Job may not be applicable to your specific environment.
 :::

 #### Configure Rundeck Job